-1. There is an increase of 100% or more by the placing of additional or substitute personal property in service, or

-2. There is a modification of the lease that changes the rent charged.

-Rents from both real and personal property not taxable in Part I, line 6, may be taxable on line 8 if the income is from a controlled organization or on line 7 if the property is debt-financed.
-Taxability of the rents must be considered in that order; that is, rents not taxed on line 6 may be taxed on line 8 and rents not taxed on line 6 or line 8 may be taxed on line 7.
+- 1. There is an increase of 100% or more by the placing of additional or substitute personal property in service, or - 2.
+There is a modification of the lease that changes the rent charged.
+Rents from both real and personal property not taxable in Schedule A, Part I, line 6, may be taxable on Schedule A, Part I, line 8 if the income is from a controlled organization or on Schedule A, Part I, line 7 if the property is debt-financed.
+Taxability of the rents must be considered in the following order. - Rents not taxed on Schedule A, Part I, line 6 may be taxed on Schedule A, Part I, line 8. - Rents not taxed on Schedule A, Part I, line 6 or line 8 may be taxed on Schedule A, Part I, line 7.

-Rents from personal property not leased with real property should be reported on Part I, line 12.
+Rents from personal property not leased with real property should be reported on Schedule A, Part I, line 12.